 The Community College of the Air Force awards 30 semester hours for the FAA A&P certification and 18 semester hours for the FAA Airframe or Powerplant certification.
-This credit may be awarded to students if the credit applies to the technical requirement and is needed to complete the program requirements.
+This credit may be awarded to students if the credit applies to the technical requirement and is needed to complete program requirements.
 Refer to the applicable degree program for the maximum semester hours that may apply to fulfill technical core or elective requirements.

-A student currently possessing FAA certification who desires credit toward an applicable degree program can contact the education services office for procedures.
-Forward a written request, using the "Request for Verification of Certification" memo provided by the base education services office, to:
+Students possessing FAA certification should contact the base education services office for procedures to report certification to the Community College of the Air Force.